Ten poems by Tomas Tranströmer

 A motor far out on the water extends the horizon of the summer night.
 Both joy and sorrow swell in the magnifying glass of the dew.
 We do not actually know it, but we sense it: our life has a sister vessel which plies an entirely different route.
 While the sun burns behind the islands.

-All prose poems from The Blue House, translated from the Swedish by Göran Malmqvist, published by Thunder City Press.
+All prose poems from The Blue House, translated from the Swedish by Göran Malmqvist, published by Thunder City Press in Houston, Texas.
 Copyright © 1987 by Göran Malmqvist.
 Reprinted by permission.
 All rights reserved.